- Blade – 4 3/4″

 - Overall – 9 1/4″

 - Handle Finish – Hand rubbed Tru-oil

-I forged Fully Forged Hunting Knife that I broke from another tine as shown in knife 36.
-I sound up breaking it.
+I forged this Fully Forged Hunting Knife that I broke from another tine as shown in knife 36.
+I wound up breaking it.
 I knew I was not finished forging it but I ran out of time, so I just left it sitting on the anvil.
 The next day I only had a few minutes in the shop.
 I picked up the knife and noticed a slight warp.
 Sure, I should have known better but my experience working with mild steel sort of kicked in and I gave it a couple good whacks with the hammer.
 Boom!
 A duh moment.

 You will often hear this kind of finish described as “Brut de Forge” or “Brute de Forge” – meaning “rough and unfinished”.
 Part of the blade is left in an “as forged” or partial “as forged” state.

 I asked if this would have happened if it was already normalized.
 Thermocycling will help with the coarseness of the grain.

 Tempering will give it bend without the break and leave an edge that will hold its sharpness.

 And Lesson learned, do not forge below forging temps.